monkeybeastking/Geotechnical-Consolidation-FEM/README.md

-# Finite Element Analysis methods in solving geotechnical settlement / pore pressure
+# Finite Element Analysis methods in solving geotechnical displacement / pore pressure

 ## Project Purpose and Description
 Fundamentally, the two governing equations related to consolidation settlement are the **Terzaghi** partial differential equation (heat/diffusion equation) and the **Biot consolidation theory** PDE system.